Individual Stocks vs Index Funds (Pros And Cons)

 If 20-40% corrections in share price cause you to panic, you’re better off sticking with index funds.

-Individual stocks are more volatile than index funds, and some stocks swing wildly, so you have to figure out if this is something you can stomach.
+Individual stocks are more volatile than index funds, and some stocks swing wildly, so you have to figure out if you can stomach this.

 ETFs – The Best Of Both Worlds

-I know this article is on individual stocks vs index funds, but there is another option that you might want to consider.
+I know this article is on comparing individual stocks and index funds, but there is another option that you might want to consider.

-An ETF (exchange-traded fund) is a basket of different holdings but can be traded on the stock exchange similar to stocks.
+An ETF (exchange-traded fund) is a basket of different holdings that can be traded on the stock exchange, similar to stocks.

 So, an ETF is like a mix of index funds and individual stocks.
 They hold multiple stocks like an index fund and can be traded like a particular stock.